webstreak/docs/git-workflow/README.md

 - master        -> tested, production ready, validated on integration branch.
 Push restricted to product owner.

-- integration   -> used for testing dev branch commits.
-Never merge with master.

-- featureBranch -> one branch per new feature, merge with integration for testing, then request merge to master.
+- featureBranch -> one branch per new feature, stored locally - only push to GH in special situations.

 -----------